 |Level of ISS / SCML financial allowance for all expenses: 2021|

 Financial allowances for asylum seekers and beneficiaries of international protection in the regular procedure and in appeal saw a sharp decrease in 2012 during the financial crisis and the reasoning of ISS since has been to bring them strictly in line to those provided in the law to destitute nationals.
 According to the law, the social pension constitutes a measure of solidarity to offer social protection to the most vulnerable populations.

 Parliament resolution no. 292/2018 recommended the publication of a yearly report on the national asylum policy.
 In May 2020, in response to this recommendation, the Observatory for Migration (OM) published its first Statistical Report of Asylum (2020).
-The report identifies challenges and issues recommendations with regard to adequate monitoring of the asylum system, as well as challenges inherent to the asylum policy.
+The report covering 2020 was published in June 2021.
 The report covers spontaneous asylum seekers, relocated asylum seekers (within the different programmes), and resettled refugees.
-With regards to reception within the context of relocation/resettlement, the report observes that 34.4% of the applicants/beneficiaries that concluded their reception programmes between 2017 and 2019 were deemed autonomous, thus not requiring further referral to support by ISS/SCML.
+It does not assess the amount of the financial allowance granted or their potential impact on the integration of applicants for and beneficiaries of international protection.

 Article 2(1)(e) Asylum Act: housing, food, clothing and transportation offered in kind, through financial allowances, vouchers or daily allowances.